-Over more than three decades, many of VQF's instructors have been at the leading edge of developments in the quilt world.
-This year's roster is no different, and visitors have the opportunity to see in person examples that they may otherwise see only in print.
+For nearly four decades, many of VQF's instructors have been at the leading edge of developments in the quilt world.
+This year's roster is no exception, and visitors have the opportunity to see in person quilts they may otherwise see only in print.
 As always, this exhibit reflects the diversity of the quilting tradition.